Who Are You?

 September 16, 2025

-A New Series on Zoom, “Transformed Prayer, Persons, Theology, and World."
-Beginning Tuesday, September 23 at 7:00pm , the Rev. Ed Bacon will lead a weekly online gathering on Zoom, all about Contemplative Christianity.
-The series will explore how this tradition offers discernment for moral action and an alternative to viewing God as outside us, revealing instead the God who is within us as One.
+Join us for a Series on Zoom, “Transformed Prayer, Persons, Theology, and World."
+This is every Tuesday at 7:00pm , the Rev. Ed Bacon leads a weekly online gathering on Zoom, all about Contemplative Christianity.
+The series explores how this tradition offers discernment for moral action and an alternative to viewing God as outside us, revealing instead the God who is within us as One.
 To request Zoom information, email bwallace@allsaintsbhm.org

 Show More